JuliaML/MLLabelUtils.jl/docs/api/targets.rst

 Terms and Definitions
 -----------------------

+In a classification setting one usually treats the desired output variable (also called *ground truths*, or *targets*) as a discrete categorical variable.
+That is true even if the values themself are of numerical type, which they often are for practical reasons.

 We use the term **targets** when we talk about concrete data.
 Concretely, targets are the desired output of some dataset and further